 In addition the selected OAs are controlled to represent the ACORN profile of the segment as a whole (or Net Local Radio Areas when segments are too small), and also an additional geographical check ensures that the number of sampling points remains constant in each postal town.

 The final stage of sampling entails the setting of quotas for each sampling point based upon the household and population profile of each pair of OAs.
 Quotas are set for adult respondents (15+) based on age, sex, working status and household size.
-For ethnic origin, minimum targets for 'non-white' respondents are set from Census and Labour Force Survey data.
+For ethnic origin, minimum targets are set from Census and Labour Force Survey data.

 Each interviewer is issued with up to 150 addresses selected from the Postcode Address File (PAF), up to 75 from each OA (Output Area) forming the sampling point.
 Every fourth address is asterisked - these are priority addresses at which interviewers make two calls.
 The rest of the addresses are used as substitutes.
 Stringent rules are applied for the use of the primary and alternative addresses to maximise the spread of interviews across the whole sampling point.